-The natural soil strata encountered at the site was assessed moderately compressible.
-However, highly compressible soils are present (in areas 7 and 8.
-As no development will take place with these areas tunles a detailed assessment is carried out), no assessment has been undertaken to estimate the potential consolidation settlement in soils within these area
+The natural soil strata encountered at the site was assessed to be generally moderately compressible.
+However, highly compressible soils are present in areas 7 and 8.
+As no development will take place within these areas (unless a detailed assessment is carried out), no assessment has been undertaken to estimate the potential consolidation settlement in soils within these areas.